omkargusain1/gender-classification.../README.md

         ├── class_0/
         └── class_1/

-Note:
+ℹ️ Important Note

-Folder names inside train and val represent class labels.
+Folder names inside train/ and val/ act as class labels

+Images must be RGB and will be resized to 200 × 200

-Requirements
+🛠️ Requirements

 Create a file named requirements.txt with the following content: